 - Educate Employees About Cyber Threats and Hold Them AccountableEducate your employees about online threats and how to protect your business's data, including safe use of social networking sites.
 Depending on the nature of your business, employees might be introducing competitors to sensitive details about your firm's internal business.
 Employees should be informed about how to post online in a way that does not reveal any trade secrets to the public or competing businesses.
 Hold employees accountable to the business's Internet security policies and procedures.

-- Require Employees to Use Strong Passwords and to Change Them OftenRequire employees to use unique passwords and change passwords every three months.
+- Require Employees to Use Strong Passwords and to Change Them OftenRequire employees to use unique passwords and change passwords often.
 Consider implementing multifactor authentication that requires additional information beyond a password to gain entry.
 Check with your vendors that handle sensitive data to see if they offer multifactor authentication for your account.

 - Employ Best Practices on Payment CardsWork with your banks or card processors to ensure the most trusted and validated tools and anti-fraud services are being used.
 You may also have additional security obligations related to agreements with your bank or processor.
 Isolate payment systems from other, less secure programs and do not use the same computer to process payments and surf the Internet.